 - Lost or damaged items are subject to full replacement costs or payment in kind… speak to your Teacher Librarian

-- Students on spares are welcome to use the Library, where space allows, unless there are special events taking place which render it closed.
+- Students on spares are welcome to use the Library, when and where space allows, unless there are special events taking place which render it closed.
 (We have lots of special events!!)

 - Additionally, the teacher-librarian volunteers her extra-curricular time to keep the library open before school, at lunch, and after school on most regular school days, 8:00 a.m. – 4:00 p.m.
 (3:10 p.m. on Fridays).

 - A strong team of Library Volunteers also help to keep the Library open and operational.
 Visit the ESA Library Daily Blog to learn about opportunities for volunteering at the Library.

 Accessing Library Resources Outside Library Hours